Wednesday, Jul 21 - 9am - 4:30pm

-If you have registered for the Linux Basic for NGS Data Analysis or DoIT's Linux in a Day free course for UW Students, you are considered to meet the prerequisite.
+If you have registered for the Linux Basic for NGS Data Analysis you are considered to meet the prerequisite.

 * There is a minimal set of software that should be installed on laptops BEFORE attending the workshop.
-Instructions will be provided to attendees prior to the workshop and can be found within the PDF document: GETTING PREPARED FOR CLASS
+Instructions will be provided to attendees prior to the workshop and can be found within the PDF document: Preparation for Linux-based worshop

 Jean-Yves Sgro, Ph.D., Biotechnology Center - email@example.com

 Dr. Deborah Muganda-Rippchen, Ph.D.
 Center for Predictive Computational Phenotyping